National Week of Action

 • behaviours that can cause harm.

-The department’s Inclusive Practice hub resource can help guide conversations to show students how they can respond positively to online hate and where to seek help to prevent harm.
+The department’s Inclusive Practice Hub resource can help guide conversations to show students how they can respond positively to online hate and where to seek help to prevent harm.
 Students can also learn to be an upstander and help a friend who is being bullied.
-You can also refer to the Anti-Bullying Educators page for more support in the prevention, early intervention or response to bullying behaviours.
+You can also refer to the Anti-bullying webpage and Universal Resources Hub - Anti-bullying collection for more support in the prevention, early intervention or response to bullying behaviours.

-Once registered to participate in the NDA, schools will be provided with resources and suggested activities and communication to help them deliver in-school learning.
+Once registered to participate in the National Week of Action, schools will be provided with resources, suggested activities and communication to help them deliver in-school learning.
 If you have already registered, you should have already received these resources.

 Resources